karan6190/MQTT-DB-plugin/README.md

 So what you have to do is before activating this plugin, you have to create the table and schema in your MYSQL DB Credentials for the DB
 > _DatabaseName=mydb

 > _DatabaseUSerName=newuser

 > _DatabasePassword=mypassword

 > _TableName=tbl_messages

+## How to Use

+1. move to the directory where you have kepp this plugin
+2. Just Update the MQTT Broker_URL and Database_URL
+3. Make Sure you have install all the required packages if not then
+4. npm install mqtt --save
+5. npm install mysql-server --save
+6. npm mqttTOmysql.js